DefianceDigital/uBAD/README.md

 - The **correct switch code** must be entered **on the first attempt**.
 - If entered incorrectly, a **red warning light** activates and triggers a **five-second countdown**.
-- During this brief window, the user has the chance to **remove the device** before it wipes credentials permanently.
 - If the device **remains inserted beyond five seconds** OR a second incorrect code is entered, all stored credentials are **wiped completely**.

 ## Faster, Smarter Authentication